jillesvangurp/kt-search/README.md

 - Kotlin DSLs are nice, type safe, and easier to read and write than pure Json.
 And of course you get auto completion too.
 The client includes more DSLs for searching, creating indices and mappings, datastreams, index life cycle management, bulk operations, aggregations, and more.
+All this builds on [JsonDSL](https://github.com/jillesvangurp/json-dsl), which is a library we created for easily creating Kotlin DSLs for existing JSON dialects.
 - Where in JSON, you use a lot of String literals, kt-search actually allows you to use property references or enum values as well.
-So, refactoring your data model doesn't break your mappings and queries.
+If you use those, refactoring your data model doesn't break your mappings and queries.
 - Kt-search makes complicated features like bulk operations, aggregations, etc. really easy to use and accessible.
-And there is also the IndexRepository, which makes it extremely easy to work with and query documents in a given index or data stream.
+And there is also the `IndexRepository`, which makes it extremely easy to work with and query documents in a given index or data stream.
-- While a DSL is nice to have, sometimes it just doesn't have the feature you need or maybe you want to work with raw json string literal.
+- While a Kotlin DSL is nice to have, sometimes it just doesn't have the feature you need or maybe you want to work with raw json and use Kotlin's multiline string literals.
 Kt-search allows you to do both and mix schema less with type safe kotlin.
 You can easily add custom properties to the DSL via a simple `put`.
 All `JsonDsl` are actually mutable maps.
 - Kt-search is designed to be [extensible](https://jillesvangurp.github.io/kt-search/manual/ExtendingTheDSL.html).
 It's easy to use the built in features.
 And you can easily add your own features.
 This also